-Around the world, individuals and businesses are working hard to protect themselves and also plan for an uncertain future.
+As COVID-19 makes it way around the world, individuals and businesses are working hard to protect themselves and also plan for an uncertain future.
 Markets like certainty and economic growth, and right now they’re getting a significant amount of uncertainty, a potential recession, and a worldwide health crisis.
 We’ve talked at length about the current climate during our most recent webinar.

 While we don’t know when things will settle down, we do know that markets will eventually do what they always have – recover and grind higher while rewarding the patience and discipline of those that stayed invested.
 Markets hit new highs but never hit new lows.
 However, keeping cool and sticking with your investments can be much easier said than done.
 We’ve found that there are two main drivers of our ability to stay strong and confident during turbulent times:

 - Do you have a financial plan?
 Financial planning is the act of aligning your life goals with your portfolio.
 It is making sure you’re taking the appropriate amount of risk based on your unique circumstances and then controlling what you can control, all with the help of your financial advisor.
 Things like managing your tax situation, making sure you’re saving in the right places, and having a plan for big life events such as retirement and unexpected healthcare costs begin to take priority over watching the daily swings in the market.
 These are just some examples, but having a plan provides peace of mind and confidence in your future.
 The stock market can’t always provide that, but a financial plan can.